As an Amazon Associate, we may earn a commission if you make a purchase — at no extra cost to you.

 - ✅ Beginner Recommendations: Choose the best setup based on your devices, budget, and goals.

 These days, a lot of smart home gear works right over Wi-Fi and can be controlled straight from an app or with your voice assistant.
 That means you can sometimes skip the whole hub thing.
-Our smart home hub comparison shows that if you want to mix Zigbee or Z-Wave devices with strong local control, a hub is essential.
+Our smart home hub comparison shows that if you mix Zigbee or Z-Wave devices and want strong local control, the smartthings vs hubitat choice becomes essential.

 - You don’t always need a dedicated hub for your smart home in 2025.